Immigration & Visas, Transportation

 When you have made the decision to apply for legal residency in Mexico, you will need to consider which route you will use to apply.

-• If you have certain types of family connections in Mexico, you may apply for residency via the Family Unit rules.
+- If you have specified types of family connections in Mexico (including marriage/common-law partnership to a Mexican national or a foreigner with legal residency in Mexico), you may apply for residency via the Family Unit rules.

 Type of residency in Mexico